Why is PCI DSS compliance important in today’s market?

 One of the ways that merchants, organization, and banks, can protect their business is by implementing a respectable payment solution provider, that is in compliance with PCI DSS Level 1.

-Why do you need a PCI-DSS compliant payment processor provider?
+Why do you need a PCI-DSS compliant payment gateway provider?

 Many new e-Commerce business owners might put off choosing a payment gateway or terminal system for a long-time.